 For example, physicians who follow their investments from time to time are also more likely to feel equipped in all dimensions of planning for retirement, even the non-financial elements.
 Physicians with concrete financial plans are also more likely to report that they have an up-to-date will and power of attorney and have considered other aspects such as insurance, tax and estate planning.

 At MD, we’ve been helping physicians with their financial plans for retirement since 1969.
 Our specialists offer objective advice, comprehensive financial planning and solutions tailored to your specific needs.
-For personalized advice that can help to create the retirement you desire, please speak with your MD Advisor*.
+For personalized advice that can help to create the retirement you desire, please speak with an MD Advisor*.

 Source: Environics Research, MD Physician Retirement Readiness Study, 2018